inveniosoftware/docs-invenio-rdm/docs/customize/look-and-feel/menus.md

 ## Configurable Properties

-All submenus share the following properties.
 Properties of existing submenus can be overridden, properties of newly added submenus can be freely chosen.
+All submenus share the following properties:

 | Name           | Example values                       | Notes                                               |
 |----------------|--------------------------------------|-----------------------------------------------------|